Amenhotep19/real-time-lab/concurrency/Scheduling.md

 The default Linux kernel includes different scheduling policies, as described in the manpage for `sched`.
 There are three policies relevant for real-time tasks:

-* `SCHED_FIFO` implements a first-in, first-out scheduling algorithm.
+* **`SCHED_FIFO`** implements a first-in, first-out scheduling algorithm.
-	* When a SCHED_FIFO task starts running it continues to run until either it is preempted by a higher priority thread, it is blocked by an I/O request or it calls yield function.
+	* When a SCHED_FIFO task starts running it continues to run until either it is preempted by a higher priority thread, it is blocked by an I/O request or it calls yield function. Â
 	* All other tasks of lower priority will not be scheduled until SCHED_FIFO task release the CPU.
 	* Two SCHED_FIFO tasks with same priority cannot preempt each other.

-* `SCHED_RR` is identical to the SCHED_FIFO scheduling, the only difference will be the way it handles the processes with the same priority.
+* **`SCHED_RR`** is identical to the SCHED_FIFO scheduling, the only difference will be the way it handles the processes with the same priority.
 	* The scheduler assigns each SCHED_RR task a time slice, when the process exhausts its time slice the scheduler moves it to the end of the list of processes at its priority.
 	* In this manner, SCHED_RR task of a given priority are scheduled in round-robin amongst themselves.
 	* If there is only one process at a given priority, the RR scheduling is identical to the FIFO scheduling.

-* `SCHED_DEADLINE` is implemented using Earliest Deadline First (EDF) scheduling algorithm, in conjunction with Constant Bandwidth Server (CBS).
+* **`SCHED_DEADLINE`** is implemented using Earliest Deadline First (EDF) scheduling algorithm, in conjunction with Constant Bandwidth Server (CBS).
 	* SCHED_DEADLINE policy uses three parameters to schedule tasks - Runtime, Deadline and Period.
 	* A SCHED_DEADLINE task gets "runtime" nanoseconds of CPU time for every "period" nanoseconds.
 The "runtime" nanoseconds should be available within "deadline" nanoseconds from the period beginning.
 	* Tasks are scheduled using EDF based on the scheduling deadlines(these are calculated every time when the task wakes up).
 	* Task with the earliest deadline is executed.
 	* SCHED_DEADLINE threads are the highest priority (user controllable) threads in the system.
 	* If any SCHED_DEADLINE thread is runnable, it will preempt any thread scheduled under one of the other policies.